openedx/openedx-filters/docs/concepts/openedx-filters.rst

 The workflow of Open edX Filters is as follows:

 #.
-An application component (caller) invokes the filter by calling the ``run_filter()`` method implemented by the filter definition.
+An application component (caller) invokes the filter during its execution by calling the ``run_filter()`` method implemented by the :term:`filter definition<Filter Definition>`.

 #.
-The ``run_filter`` method calls the **Pipeline Tooling** under the hood, which manages the execution of the filter's pipeline.
+The ``run_filter`` method of the filter calls the :term:`filter tooling<Filter Tooling>` under the hood, which manages the execution of the filter's pipeline.

 #.
-The filter's tooling retrieves the configuration from ``OPEN_EDX_FILTERS_CONFIG``, which defines a list of N functions :math:`f_1, f_2, \ldots, f_{n}` that will be executed.
+The :term:`filter tooling<Filter Tooling>` retrieves the configuration from ``OPEN_EDX_FILTERS_CONFIG``, which defines a list of N functions :math:`f_1, f_2, \ldots, f_{n}` that will be executed.

 #.
-The tooling then executes each function in the pipeline sequentially, starting with :math:`f_1`, which processes the input arguments and applies the developer's operations, returning potentially modified arguments.
+The :term:`tooling <Filter Tooling>` then executes each function in the pipeline sequentially, starting with :math:`f_1`, which processes the input arguments ``kwargs`` and applies the developer's operations, returning potentially modified arguments ``kwargs_1``.

 #.
-The next function (if there are more than one) :math:`f_2` receives the potentially modified arguments and applies further operations, returning another modified set of arguments.
+The next function (if there are more than one) :math:`f_2` receives the potentially modified arguments ``kwargs_1`` and applies further operations, returning another modified set of arguments ``kwargs_2``.
 This process continues through the list of functions.

 #.
 Each subsequent function receives the output from the previous function and returns its modified output until all functions have been executed.

 #.
 Additionally, at any point in the pipeline, a developer can halt execution by raising an exception, based on conditions defined in the processing logic, to stop the application flow.
+In this case, the pipeline stops, and the pipeline tooling raises the exception to the caller as the final output.
+From there the caller can handle the exception as needed.

 #.
-Once the final function :math:`f_{n}` has been executed, the final modified arguments are returned to the caller, which may use them for the remaining part of its execution.
+If no exceptions are raised, the pipeline continues executing the functions until the final function :math:`f_{n}` has been executed.

+#.
+The final modified arguments ``kwargs_n`` are returned to the caller, which may use them for the remaining part of its execution.

 Each function in the pipeline has the ability to modify the input data, add new data, or halt execution based on specific conditions, such as raising exceptions if certain criteria is not met.
 This pipeline structure ensures that complex business logic can be applied during runtime without directly altering the application code.